-Chishio Japanese Maple is a fine choice for the yard, but it is also a good selection for planting in outdoor pots and containers.
-With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+Pixie Japanese Maple is a fine choice for the yard, but it is also a good selection for planting in outdoor pots and containers.
+Because of its height, it is often used as a 'thriller' in the 'spiller-thriller' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.